 Get More Snack Inspiration with Popsmith

-We hope this helps you pick the best popcorn oil for your next culinary adventure.
+We hope this helps you choose the best popcorn oil for your next culinary adventure.

-Personally, we like coconut oil best because it enhances the popcorn’s taste.
-That’s why we use it for our Oh Sooo Buttery and Classic Kettle Popcorn kits.
+We personally like coconut oil best here at Popsmith because it enhances the popcorn’s taste.
+That’s why we use it for our popcorn kits.

-However, it’s up to you to choose any oil you want based on your personal preferences.
-Go experiment with various oils and see which one suits you most!
+But of course, it’s up to you to choose any oil you want based on your personal preferences.
+Go experiment with various popcorn oils and see which one suits you most!

 Want more articles like this?
 Then check out our other blog posts!
 We talk about all things popcorn — from seasoning ideas to unique recipes and the distinctions between various types of kernels.